-The Programme Officer [PO] is Lida Mutton.
-For the purposes of the Examination she acts as an impartial officer of the Examination, under the Examiner's direction.
+The Programme Officer [PO] is Dave Lolley.
+For the purposes of the examination he acts as an impartial officer of the Examination, under the Examiner's direction, and not as an employee of the Council.

-Details of how to contact her up to and during the examination Hearings are set out at the end of these notes.
-Her principal functions are:
+Details of how to contact him up to and during the examination hearings are set out at the end of these notes.
+His principal functions are to:

-- to liaise with all parties to ensure the smooth running of the examination. - to ensure that all the documents received before the hearings are recorded and distributed. - to maintain the Examination Document list. - to assist the Examiner with all procedural and administrative matters.
+- liaise with all parties to ensure the smooth running of the examination. - ensure that all the documents received before the hearings are recorded and distributed. - maintain the Examination Document list. - assist the Examiner with all procedural and administrative matters.

-She will advise on any programming queries and all practical and procedural points should be addressed to her.
-She will pass them on to the Examiner for a reply, if necessary, but carries his authority to act in accordance with the regulations
+He will advise on any programming queries and all practical and procedural points should be addressed to him.
+He will pass them on to the Examiner for a reply, if necessary, but carries his authority to act in accordance with the regulations

-3 Hearings
+3 HEARINGS